Bonerdelli/orient-client-ui/README.md

 #### `yarn build`

-Builds production bundle into `dist` folder
+Builds production bundle into the `dist` folder

 #### `yarn start`

-Runs development Web Server
+Runs application with development environment

 #### `yarn lint`

 Runs code linter.
-To apply possible use the `yarn lint:fix` command
+To fix issues that could be fixed automatically, use the `yarn lint:fix` command

 #### `yarn prettier`

-Check code style.
-Use the `yarn prettier:fix` command to apply code style automatically
+Check the code style.
+Use the `yarn prettier:fix` command to fix code style automatically

 #### `yarn generate <ComponentName>`

-Generates component draft, for example `yarn generate Sample`
+Generate a component draft, for example `yarn generate SampleThing`

 ## Tech stack